 A few weeks ago, sitting in my friends car she asked me if I was excited to be going into third year of college.
-Before than I didn’t have time to process that I’ve actually just finished up with second … Continue reading
+Before than I didn’t have time … Continue reading What I learnt in my second year of college

 At some point in your life someone is going to try and control your happiness.